On Discrete Morse-Bott Theory

 \section{Introduction}

-Morse theory has been developed as a framework to describe the topological structure of manifolds through the critical points of smooth functions (cf. \cite{milnor1963morse}).
+Morse theory has been developed as a framework for describing the topological structure of manifolds via the critical points of smooth functions (cf.~\cite{milnor1963morse}).
 It establishes a correspondence between the properties of critical points of Morse functions and the topology of manifolds.
-R. Bott \cite{bott1954MBT} generalized Morse theory to Morse–Bott theory by allowing isolated critical points to be replaced by critical submanifolds.
-Morse–Bott theory is useful for studying functions with symmetries or conserved quantities and has applications in symplectic geometry (cf. \cite{austin1995morse,banyaga2004lectures}).
+R. Bott \cite{bott1954MBT} generalized Morse theory to Morse-Bott theory by allowing isolated critical points to be replaced by critical submanifolds.
+Morse-Bott theory is useful for studying functions with symmetries or conserved quantities and has applications in symplectic geometry (cf. \cite{austin1995morse,banyaga2004lectures}).

 R. Forman \cite{forman1998DMT} introduced discrete Morse theory, which is a combinatorial version of Morse theory defined on CW complexes.
 Thus, it is suitable for computing homology and simplifying cell complexes, making it useful in various fields such as topological data analysis \cite{harker2014discrete,mischaikow2013morse}.